BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 - [Notes on Preparing Materials](#Notes-on-Preparing-Materials)

 ## Preliminaries
-### What is HIT and Assignment?
+### HIT and Assignment
-HIT and Assignment will be frequently used.
+HIT and assignment are important concepts in AMT and will be frequently used throughout this tutorial.
 It is better to understanding their meaning in the context of AMT before proceeding.

-`HIT` refers to each task in a experiment.
+In general, a HIT refers to the task that the workers will complete.
+An assignemnt will be published onto AMT for workers to complete.
+Usually, we will publish one assignment for each HIT to obtain one response for each HIT, but sometimes we want to collect more than one response for each HIT.
+In this case, we can publish multiple assignments for each HIT to obtain multiple responses for each HIT.
+These assignments will be assigned to different workers to ensure the responses are from different sources (theoretically).

+As a concrete exmaple, assume we want to collect the category for a number of images, say 3 images.
-For example, if we are asking participants to classify images, the classification of **ONE** image will be a HIT.
+In this case, the classification of one image would be a HIT.

-`Assignment` refers to a experiment as a whole.
-For example, if the experiment has 10 images in total for one participant to classify, a completion of **ALL** 10 images will be an assignment.

-Therefore, if we publish 3 assignments, 3 particpants will take part in the experiment, each of them will classify all 10 images in one experiment.
-As a result, we will receive 30 HITs in total, 3 HITs for each image.
+In total, there will be 3 HITs in our experiment.
+If we want only one response for each image, we can publish only one assignment for each HIT.
+But if we want multiple responses, we can publish multiple assignments for each HIT.
+Therefore, if we publish 100 assignments for each HIT, the total number of assignments will be `3x100=300`.
+In total, we will receive `3x100=300` responses, including 100 reponses for each image.

 For more information on this topic, please refer to [here](https://blog.mturk.com/tutorial-understanding-hits-and-assignments-d2be35102fbd).